cheerful multiethnic students with notepads and textbooks together

 9. Workout regularly

-Even if just once a week/month!
+Even if just once a week!
 Exercise helps you ease anxiety, sleep better, and relieve the stress of everyday life.
 It took me a while until I got into a good workout routine because I was involved in so many things.
 But, make time to stay fit and healthy.

 11. Make daily to-do lists